Get insider access

 The Black+Decker Quiet Blender with Cyclone Glass Jar is worth considering if you want a good blender for well under $100.
 This inexpensive blender stands out for its 48oz pitcher made of glass, which is more scratch and odor-resistant compared with plastic.
 There's also a plastic personal jar included that helps with blending smaller volumes of ingredients for single-serve smoothies.
 This blender delivers a solid overall performance, and it's best for recipes like smoothies or soups since you can use either jar to make a mostly smooth blend with fibrous ingredients like fruit and leafy greens.

 However, other aspects of its design and performance leave something to be desired.
 Aside from the glass jar, it doesn't feel very well-built, with the main jar lid feeling particularly flimsy.
-If you make something like nut butter or hummus, ingredients tend to get flung to the walls of the jar, forcing you to use a spatula to scrape everything back toward the blades.
-It can only handle about six ice cubes at once and leaves behind some unprocessed chunks.
+If you make something like nut butter or hummus, ingredients tend to get flung to the sides of the jar, forcing you to use a spatula to scrape everything back toward the blades.
+It can only handle about six ice cubes at once and leaves behind some unprocessed chunks when crushing ice.
 If you plan to crush a lot of ice or make frozen drinks like slushies, consider the Ninja Professional Blender 1000 instead.
 It's not as versatile since it doesn't blend fibrous ingredients as smoothly and can't be used for hot blending, but it has no problem crushing a batch of 12 ice cubes into snow-like crushed ice.

 However, compared to the Vitamix blender, it makes less uniform crushed ice and less smooth nut butter.
 It blends fibrous ingredients more slowly.
-While it's very quiet for a blender, it's not as quiet as the Black+Decker Quiet Blender with Cyclone Glass Jar, so if you're okay with a cheaper, less powerful, and less versatile blender, you might prefer that model.
+While it's very quiet for a blender, it's not as quiet as the Black+Decker Quiet Blender with Cyclone Glass Jar, so if you're okay with a cheaper, less powerful, and less versatile blender, you might prefer that one.
 It has a few blending programs but lacks high-end features like a timer or stopwatch.
-Wolf doesn't currently sell accessories besides replacement parts, so you can't buy differently-sized jars, which is disappointing for such a pricey blender.
+Wolf doesn't currently sell blender accessories besides replacement parts, so you can't buy differently-sized jars, which is disappointing for such a pricey blender.

 If you're looking for a quieter blender in a different price range, check out our full list of the best quiet blenders.